alanng10/class-lang/Docue/Article/Sande/a.md

 Struct any is passed with ref.
 Ref that has StructType has the memory index of the struct any stored in ref value.

+Ref that is assigned input of lang elements is required to has Type that that input requires.

 StorageType is used to declare variable storage.

 Operate that is IntType that is smaller than 64 bits